yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 - Uses containers and kubernetes to scale independent of hardware

 Implement two algorithms for creation of regions.
- - "Variable length segments are essential for deduplication of the shifted content of backup images"<sup>[1](#bottleneck)</sup>
+ - "Variable length [regions]* are essential for deduplication of the shifted content of backup images"<sup>[1](#bottleneck)</sup>
- - "A well-designed duplication storage system should have the smallest segment size possible given the throughput and capacity requirements"<sup>[1](#bottleneck)</sup>
+ - "A well-designed duplication storage system should have the smallest [region]* size possible given the throughput and capacity requirements"<sup>[1](#bottleneck)</sup>

+    \*We expect that principles found for segment formation will also apply to region formation.

 Implement two distribution algorithms of regions to domains.
 - Collect data on optimal size of regions for each algorithm
 - Collect data on rate of duplication for each algorithm.
 The ideal case of deduplication would be implemented by directing everything to a single dedup domain, so we will compare to this baseline.
 - Collect data on how balanced usage of the dedup domains are.
 Goal is to minimize skew.
-- Collect data on compute efficiency for each algorithm
+- Evaluate the compute efficiency of each algorithm

 ## 7. Release Planning: